-Forrest General Hospital and Extra Table announce art contest winners
+Forrest General Hospital and Extra Table announce art show winners

 Hattiesburg, Miss.
-(December 2, 2016)– Forrest General Heart and Vascular Services, in conjunction with Extra Table, announced the winners of the Home is Where the Heart is for the Holidays themed art competition, Friday, December 2.
-To compete, students from Forrest and Lamar County schools decorated Christmas cards based on the competition theme.
-Two finalists from each school were selected for the final competition.
+(December 1, 2017) Forrest General Heart and Vascular Services, in conjunction with Extra Table, announced the winners of the Home is Where the Heart is for the Holidays themed art competition, Friday, December 1.
+To compete, students from Forrest and Lamar County schools and youth organizations decorated Christmas cards based on the competition theme.
+Two finalists from each school or organization were selected for the final competition.

 This holiday season, Extra Table will be working to distribute tons of fresh, healthy food to more than 20 soup kitchens and food pantries throughout Mississippi in an effort to help feed the over 670,000 Mississippians who are hungry every day.

-“People cannot be heart healthy without access to fresh food.
+“People cannot be heart healthy without access to nutrient-rich food.
 Forrest General is proud to partner with Extra Table in the fight against food insecurity and heart disease in Mississippi.
-Forrest General uses the latest technology and treatment options available to help those already struggling heart and vascular conditions, and we recognize the vital role Extra Table plays in distributing nutritious food to Mississippi’s most vulnerable families,” said Millie Swan, Forrest General’s chief marketing and medical staff services officer
+Forrest General uses the latest technology and treatment options available to help those already struggling heart and vascular conditions, and we recognize the vital role Extra Table plays in distributing nutritious food to Mississippi’s most vulnerable families,” said Millie Swan, Forrest General vice president.

 Handmade cards will be provided as a gift to those who donate to Extra Table this holiday season by visiting www.feedalocalfamily.com.
 Cards will be packaged and sent to desired recipients prior to the Christmas holiday.
 For more information about Home is Where the Heart is for the Holidays or Extra Table, visit www.feedalocalfamily.com .